 Now you’re ready to launch your blog.
 Aren’t you excited you’ve gotten to this point?

-Now I want to answer some frequently asked questions that I get when it comes to starting a blog.
+Let’s answer some frequently asked questions that I get when about starting a blog.

 How Many Posts Should You Have Before Launching a Blog?

 Unfortunately, many new bloggers think that once they launch their blog, Google picks up on it, and droves of people flock to it.
 This assumption couldn’t be farther from the truth.

 It takes work to get traffic to your blog.
 I hear some people say you need to have five posts to start your blog.
 But you don’t need any posts to launch.